gmmatt/torgeternity/Readme.md

 v.
 1.1.1
 - The base attribute for each skill on Storm Knights can now be changed
 - Updates Spanish localization (thanks again Forja)
+- "Other" Cosm type is now available
+- Axioms for Storm Knights can now be edited.
+However, edits will only allow changes for "other" cosm types.
+Use effects on perks, etc. to change axioms in main cosms.

 v.
 1.1.0
 - Updated functionality for Foundry v.
 0.8.x